Live Team Tracking

 Simultaneously sharing location and recording a track.

-Recording Tracks with the Mobile App
+Tracking from the Mobile App

 Mobile tracks for two field teams (shown as green and orange lines) being recorded live on the same map as seen from a web browser.